There When You Need Us Most

 What Should I Bring To The Emergency Center?

-If you or your family has a chance to gather a few items before coming, it will help speed the process if you bring the following items:
+If you or your family has time to gather a few things before coming, it will help speed up the process.
+If possible, please bring the following items:

 - Your current medications or a list of current medications